Analytical mechanics: D'Alembert's principle of virtual work

 is a useful shorthand (see matrix calculus for this notation).

-Holonomic constraints
+Constraints

-If the curvilinear coordinate system is defined by the standard position vector r, and if the position vector can be written in terms of the generalized coordinates q and time t in the form: $$\mathbf{r} = \mathbf{r}(\mathbf{q}(t),t)$$ and this relation holds for all times t, then q are called Holonomic constraints.
+If the curvilinear coordinate system is defined by the standard position vector r, and if the position vector can be written in terms of the generalized coordinates q and time t in the form: $$\mathbf{r} = \mathbf{r}(\mathbf{q}(t),t)$$ and this relation holds for all times t, then q are called holonomic constraints.
 Vector r is explicitly dependent on t in cases when the constraints vary with time, not just because of q(t).
 For time-independent situations, the constraints are also called scleronomic, for time-dependent cases they are called rheonomic.